 - Soft drinks are included at meals and beverage stations

-- Adult-only specialty dining is available for an added cost
+- Adult-exclusive specialty dining is available for an added cost

 Disney dining is not only about food.
 It is part of the show.
 That is a major reason many families remember the dining experience as one of the highlights of the cruise.